nordic-institute/harmony-common/doc/harmony_ap_clustering_user_guide.md

     * `nginx.conf`
 5. Open a terminal and navigate to the folder where the files are saved.
 Run the following command to start the environment:
     ```bash
-    docker compose up
+    docker compose -p local-ap-env up
     ```
 6. After the environment is started, you can access the AP Admin UI by opening a web browser and navigating to `http://localhost:8080`.
-You can log in with the username `admin` and the password `Secret`.
+You can log in with the username `harmony` and the password `Secret`.
 7. To stop the environment, press `Ctrl+C` in the terminal where the environment is running.
-You can cleanup the environment by running the following command:
+You can clean up the environment by running the following command:
     ```bash
-    docker compose down
+    docker compose -p local-ap-env down --volumes
     ```